Shinsuke Nakamura: Total Nonstop Action Wrestling (2008)

-WWE
+WWE (2016–present)

 NXT Champion (2016–2017)

 On January 6, 2016, Nakamura confirmed in an interview with Tokyo Sports that he would be leaving NJPW at the end of the month and signing with WWE.
 On January 27, WWE officially announced that Nakamura would be taking part in the NXT TakeOver: Dallas event.
 On January 31, Nakamura was confirmed to have finished his NJPW commitments and was said to be reporting to the WWE Performance Center for training and handling logistical matters regarding his move to the company.
 On February 2, Nakamura arrived in Pittsburgh, Pennsylvania to undergo pre-contract signing medical tests.
 On February 22, WWE held a press conference in Tokyo, Japan to officially announce the signing of Nakamura to NXT.
-On April 1, Nakamura defeated Sami Zayn in his debut match at NXT TakeOver: Dallas in a critically acclaimed match.
+On April 1, Nakamura defeated Sami Zayn in his debut match at NXT TakeOver: Dallas.
 On the April 13 episode of NXT, Nakamura defeated Tye Dillinger in his NXT television debut.

-On the May 25 episode of NXT, Austin Aries declared his intention to become the next NXT Champion, which prompted a response from Nakamura, and NXT general manager William Regal then scheduled a match between the two on June 8 at NXT TakeOver: The End, which Nakamura won.
+On the May 25 episode of NXT, Austin Aries declared his intention to become the next NXT Champion, prompting a response from Nakamura, and NXT general manager William Regal scheduled a match between the two on June 8 at NXT TakeOver: The End, which Nakamura won.
 On the June 15 episode of NXT, Nakamura challenged former NXT Champion Finn Bálor to a match that was accepted and won by Nakamura on the July 13 episode of NXT.
-On August 20 at NXT TakeOver: Brooklyn II, Nakamura defeated Samoa Joe to win the NXT Championship for the first time.
-On November 19 at NXT TakeOver: Toronto, Nakamura lost the title to Joe in his first defense, marking his first televised loss in NXT.
-On the December 28 episode of NXT from Osaka, Japan, Nakamura would regain the NXT Championship from Samoa Joe.
-On the January 4, 2017, episode of NXT, he successfully defended the championship against Joe in a steel cage match.
-On January 28 at NXT TakeOver: San Antonio, Nakamura lost the championship to Bobby Roode.
-In his return match on March 8, Nakamura defeated T. J. Perkins and was put into a rematch to face Roode for the NXT Championship on April 1 at NXT TakeOver: Orlando, but he was unsuccessful in reclaiming the championship.
+At NXT TakeOver: Brooklyn II on August 20, Nakamura defeated Samoa Joe to win his first NXT Championship.
+On November 19, at NXT TakeOver: Toronto, Nakamura lost the title to Joe in his first defense, marking his first televised loss in NXT.
+On the December 28 episode of NXT from Osaka, Japan, Nakamura would regain the NXT Championship from Joe.
+On the January 4, 2017, episode of NXT, he successfully defended the championship against Joe in a steel cage match, ending their feud.

+At NXT TakeOver: San Antonio on January 28, Nakamura lost the NXT Championship to Bobby Roode.
+In his return match on March 8, Nakamura defeated T. J. Perkins and was put into a rematch to face Roode for the NXT Championship at NXT TakeOver: Orlando on April 1, but he was unsuccessful in reclaiming the championship.
 On the April 12 episode of NXT, Nakamura made his final NXT appearance, bidding farewell to the Full Sail University crowd.